In this article, you'll learn some best practices for email marketing.

 Before you send a campaign, be sure to test your content so you don't send emails with missing data or broken links.
 MailChimp's preview and test tools help make sure your images load properly and that all the hyperlinks and buttons in your campaign work.

 It's considered best practice to send a few test emails to yourself, to ensure everything works and looks the way you want.
 Try out MailChimp's Inbox Preview feature to see what your email will look like across different email clients and devices.

 Track Clicks and Open Rates

 Open and click tracking are turned on for your campaigns by default.
 To maximize the benefits of your campaign reports, we recommend you leave this enabled so you can see how your subscribers engage with your campaign content.

 Tracking gives you an idea of the kinds of content your subscribers respond to, which can inform future campaign decisions.
-Be sure to enable these settings in the campaign Setup step, because you won’t be able to make changes after you send a campaign.
+Be sure to enable these settings in the Campaign Builder when you create your campaign, because you won't be able to make changes after you send.

 Avoid Spammy Content

 As an email marketer, you want to send campaigns that entice subscribers to engage with your brand.
 Keep your content relevant and consistent with your brand and use your subject line to tell your subscribers what's in your email.

 Spam filters look for certain types of content, so avoid using all capital letters, too many exclamation points, and gimmicky words or phrases.

 If you've been collecting email addresses for a while, but haven't sent email to your subscribers yet, it's best to send a quick reminder campaign to make sure they still want to receive emails from you.
 Even if you've collected addresses through an opt-in form on your website, we recommend you confirm their interest before you send your first campaign.